Blast Media Types

 When it comes to sandblasting material, a specific type of media might be useful for some.
 However, it really comes down to an easy to follow sandblasting media chart.
 We hope it lays out sandblasting media in an easy to understand format.
 A popular question is “What is the best sandblasting media for rust removal?”
 And of course, the answer is – “It depends.”
 How thick is the rust, what type of pattern do you want left, what type of blasting system do you have?
 It is difficult to give an exact answer without details.
 So, we encourage you to contact us and we can help determine the best media choice for your specific situation.

 |Silicon Carbide||Etching hard metals & stone, frosting & etching||24-100||Sharp|

 |Blasting Garnet||Surface cleaning & Light Deburring||55||Sub-Angular|

 Sandblaster Media | Sandblasting Sand for Sale

 Even in our sandblasting media guide, we get a lot of grief on this one.
-If it’s called a sandblaster, why don’t you have sandblaster sand for sale?
-It is known to be a health hazard.
+If it’s called a sandblaster, then why don’t you have sandblaster sand for sale?
+First, silica sand is known to be a health hazard.
 Silicosis is a condition in the lungs that is a very serious concern.
-We have never and will never recommend sand as an abrasive in a blast cabinet.
-Despite the lack of silica in some sand, we prefer to avoid it altogether.
-We do offer alternatives to sandblasting sand.
+Hence, we have never and will never recommend sand as an abrasive in a blast cabinet.
+Next, despite the lack of silica in some sand, we prefer to avoid it altogether.
+Finally, we offer alternatives to sandblasting sand.
 No abrasive is safe – always read the manuals, always read and understand the risks, and remember you are always ultimately responsible for your own health and safety.